Abdurashitov M.A.1,*, Tomilov V.N.1, Gonchar D.A.1, Snezhkina A.V.2, Krasnov G.S.2, Kudryavtseva A.V.2,3, Degtyarev S.Kh.1

 Like other methods based on usage of methylation-sensitive or methylation-dependent endonucleases [18-21], the sequencing of Glal fragments does not allow to reveal all methylated cytosine residues in the genome.
 Only recognition sites of the enzymes may be analyzed by these approachs.
 Other limitation of the described method is related to the DNA fragment length restrictions for modern NGS devices.
 So, only part of the total genomic fragments pool is suitable for sequencing thus enhancing the data incompleteness.
 For example, the high density of the methylated RCGY sites in the middle of CpG island may lead to formation of small fragments after Glal hydrolysis which are undetectable using sequencing of the selected 140-400 bp fragment pool.
 However, it was shown that methylation in less GC-rich regions such as CpG islands “shores” and distal control regions (enhancers) are also important for gene regulation and may be used to distinguishnormal and tumor cells [22, 23].
 Our results show that the number of the frequently methylated bases which may be revealed by the new method is rather high.
 This allows to carry out a comparative analysis of the data from different genomes and to point positions which may be interesting for use as diagnostic markers.
 The serious advantage of our method is its simplicity in comparison to enrichment- or bisulfite-based methods of genome-wide epigenetic analysis which are much more laborious and less cost-effective [24, 25].
 The method requires only one-step preliminary DNA hydrolysis using Glal enzyme which produces blunt-ended fragments suitable for further processing according to the NGS device manufacturer’s protocol.

 In this work we have applied the developed method of Glal fragments sequencing for epigenetic study of three genomes.
-The analysis showed significant difference in methylation of CpG islands, some groups of DNA repeats and putative regulatory regions of genes.
+The analysis showed a significant difference in methylation of CpG islands, some groups of DNA repeats and putative regulatory regions of genes.

 Thus, the applicability of the method for the epimarkers search was confirmed, and its simplicity allows routine use.
 Taking into account the variability of different types of cancers, more genomes must be included in the analysis to get the methylation data by the proposed method.
 This will allow us to find epimarkers specific for certain types of disease and to develop the corresponding diagnostic panels.